 Gallery style matted prints

 Drawing inspiration from photo exhibits and galleries, I came up with two matted print options that showcase documentary family and newborn pictures beautifully.
 This way you can add your protected prints into a frame of your choice, and switch up styles if you ever decide to change your decor.
-If you are looking for a different size, we’ll figure that out!

 9×6 print in a 16×16 mat